matrix-org/synapse/docs/saml_mapping_providers.md

 ## Building a Custom Mapping Provider

-A custom mapping provider must specify the following method:
+A custom mapping provider must specify the following methods:

+* `__init__(self, parsed_config)`
+   - Arguments:
+     - `config` - A configuration object that is the return value of the `parse_config` method.
+You should set any configuration options needed by the module here.
 * `saml_response_to_user_attributes(self, saml_response, failures)`
     - Arguments:
       - `saml_response` - A `saml2.response.AuthnResponse` object to extract user
                           information from.
-      - `failures` - An int that represents the amount of times the returned mxid localpart mapping has failed.
+      - `failures` - An `int` that represents the amount of times the returned mxid localpart mapping has failed.
 This should be used to create a deduplicated mxid localpart which should be returned instead.
 For example, if this method returns